mxchinegod/NoExcuses/README.md

 ## 🔮 Philosophy

 NoExcuses is designed to be used in early stages of token data processing.
 When considering if I should try doing similar work with vector representations, it doesn't make as much sense.
-Maybe I will change my mind about this in the future but this should happen prior to storing language vectors 😌
+Maybe I will change my mind about this in the future but discriminate token processing like will probably happen prior to storing language vectors in your workflow 😌

 ## 🔌 Implementation Details